---

 <script type="text/javascript" src="//static.twilio.com/libs/twiliojs/1.2/twilio.min.js"></script>

-Next we setup coffeescript bindings to handle initialization of TwilioDevice
+Next we setup coffeescript bindings to handle initialization of `TwilioDevice`

-to place calls Twilio.
-We are taking care of various events like connect
+and making use of entered number to place calls Twilio.
+We are taking care of

-usage can be found here.
+instance.
+More information about `TwilioDevice` usage can be found

 class TwilioDevice